 - which are, in principle, capable of responding to the COVID-19 pandemic

 - which do not represent contracts of large risk

-- where more than five claims have been made
+- where more than 5 claims have been made

-The information reported is as submitted to us and reflects the firms’ records of the numbers of claims meeting the criteria specified in our information request, and of the values of interim/initial payments and final settlements made as reported to us at 6 April 2021.
+The information reported is as submitted to us and reflects the firms’ records of the numbers of claims meeting the criteria specified in our information request, and of the values of interim/initial payments and final settlements made as reported to us on 6 March 2023.

 The claims numbers reported as those where the insurer has received all the information needed to calculate the total value of the claim reflect the insurer’s view.
 We remind firms of the need to handle claims promptly and fairly and to provide reasonable guidance to help a policyholder to make a claim.

 Any BI policyholders who believe they may have a claim but have not yet submitted this to their insurer should do so as soon as possible in accordance with the policy document.
 Policyholders may also find it useful to refer to our policy checker and our guidance and statements for policyholders for more information.